 by Nikki Bush, a self-confessed parenting adventurer and mum to two boys.
 She is also an inspirational speaker, best-selling author, game designer and toy judge.
-Her company is called the Bright Ideas Outfit.
-Play and connection fuel her work.
+Click here to visit her website.

 Whether you are away on holiday or staying at home, you need to be able to keep your surprise jar full of fun things to do.
 You don’t have to be the magician every day, but just often enough to keep your children’s sense of anticipation going and their belief that you are fun to be with, even if you do lead a very busy life.

-So, during the very long Soccer World Cup school holidays, take a few minutes every second day to create a “making fun out of nothing experience” which also doubles up as a connection experience between you and your child.
+So, during the school holidays, take a few minutes every second day to create a “making fun out of nothing experience” which also doubles up as a connection experience between you and your child.
 Inspire your child by being fun to be with.

 Here are three ideas for this week which are simple to do and don’t require much in the way of specialised equipment or ingredients.